top of page

 HKJP

 This medium-sized scyphomedusa, with a bell up to 12 cm [1], can be found across the western Indian Ocean to the central Pacific Ocean [5].
 It can be found in mangroves and estuaries [2].
 This species is known to form large blooms and local populations have been discovered.
-It is regularly seen in Hong Kong.
+It is regularly seen in Hong Kong; in large numbers in Tolo Harbour in 2021 and in Discovery Bay in 2023.

 Other species known to be present in Hong Kong waters

-These species have been seen in Hong Kong waters, or are acknowledged to be present by the Hong Kong Register of Marine Species, a node on the World Register of Marine Species (WORMS).
+These species have been observed in Hong Kong waters by citizen scientists who shared their sightings with the Hong Kong Jellyfish Project.
 Some of these species are not considered "true" jellyfish (medusa with bell), but are included in a broader definition of "jellyfish" in Brotz el al. (2012).
 Their definition of ‘‘'jellyfish' refers to gelatinous zooplankton that include medusae of the phylum Cnidaria (scyphomedusae, hydromedusae, cubomedusae, and siphonophores) and planktonic members of the phylum Ctenophora" [7].

 Please let the HKJP know about any jellyfish you see to add to this record!!